-Dear #TruePrincesses!
 Did you know that empowered women empower women?
 What does it mean to be empowered?
-And how can we define EMPOWER?
+How do we define EMPOWER?
 What does it take for you to experience empowerment for yourself and share it with others?
-Let’s discuss!
-Also, here I share with you my Christian empowerment book excerpt, as well as poetry.
+Let’s talk about this now.
+I’ll share my empowerment book excerpt, too.

 The word “empowered” describes a feeling.
 You can feel empowered and you can make others feel empowered, too.